 - Installing third-party security software can also bypass this problem so you should go for it.

-‘Preliminary scan results show that malicious or potentially unwanted software might exist’ is the message displayed by Microsoft Security Essentials.
+Preliminary scan results show that malicious or potentially unwanted software might exist is the message displayed by Microsoft Security Essentials.

-However, the message itself isn’t saying too much and it’s also quite ambiguous: is your device infected, should you be worried, or everything is fine and you can mind your own business?
+However, the message itself isn’t saying too much and it’s also quite ambiguous: is your device infected, should you be worried, or everything is fine, and you can mind your own business?

-Well, the focus word from this alert is ‘might’.
-During the system scan Microsoft Security Essentials didn’t find malware or viruses but certain software might appear as malicious.
+Well, the focus word from this alert is might.
+During the system scan, Microsoft Security Essentials didn’t find malware or viruses but certain software might appear as malicious.

 Overall, the bottom idea is that you have nothing to worry about – usually third-party apps or processes might be seen by the Windows system as potentially deceptive programs.

-So, here are the best ways in which you can react when you receive the ‘Preliminary scan results show that malicious or potentially unwanted software might exist’ message.
+So, here are the best ways in which you can react when you receive the Preliminary scan results show that malicious or potentially unwanted software might exist message.

 1. Restart your device and re-scan the system

-Of course, run the scan again; the ‘Preliminary scan results show that malicious or potentially unwanted software might exist’ warning shouldn’t be displayed now.
+The Preliminary scan results show that malicious or potentially unwanted software might exist warning shouldn’t be displayed now.

 2. Reinstall Microsoft Security Essentials

 Next, download Microsoft Security Essentials from Microsoft’s official support page and follow on-screen prompts for installing the software on your Windows 10 computer.

-Of course, in the end run a system scan and observe the results.
+Of course, in the end, run a system scan and observe the results.
 If the warning message is still there, resume the next troubleshooting solution.